kolive55/little_rad/README.md

-## Simple Blog
+# Little Rad(io)
-Blog built with Middleman and Bourbon
+A simple blog built using Middlman and Bourbon